MeoDen1/RAG-with-Unstructured-Data/README.md

 # Retrieval Augmented Generation

+Chatbots have become widely popular due to their large knowledge base and ability to provide accurate responses, powered by LLMs.
+In order to provide vast and up-to-date information, chatbot applications use a technique called Retrieval-Augmented Generation (RAG).
+This approach also help LLMs to answer questions about specific source information or unseen dataset.

-This is a research project aimed to create an efficient RAG system for different purposes, providing different approachs to create high performance, accuracy and fully detailed retrieval information system.
+This project researches on building an efficient RAG for different purposes, provides a documentation of various RAG implementations, from building RAG systems from scratch to exploring state-of-the-art solutions.

-Currently, the project is built to handle documents in text format (PDFs, Markdown, text, ...).
-The documents include books and articles from various categorical fields.

 All the detail of development of each version is inside **build.ipynb**

 ## System v1

-This is a simple Retrieval Augmented Generation architecture from scratch, using list as a vector store.
+This is a simple local Retrieval Augmented Generation architecture from scratch, using list as a vector store.

 - **Chunk method**: Character Text Chunking

 - **Embedding model**: BAAI/bge-small-en-v1.5

-- **Searching**: Using consine-similarly ranking

 - **LLM**: Gemini